Theodore Kanamine

-Theodore Shigeru Kanamine (August 29, 1929 – March 2, 2023) was a United States Army brigadier general and the first Japanese-American active duty general in the United States military.
-Serving in the military police, he led the investigation of the My Lai massacre in 1968.
+Theodore Shigeru Kanamine (August 29, 1929 – March 2, 2023) was an American military officer, a United States Army brigadier general, and the first Japanese-American active duty general in the United States armed forces.
+Serving in the military police, he led the investigation of the My Lai massacre in 1968, a massacre in which hundreds of unarmed people were killed.

 Born in California, Kanamine and his family were sent to an internment camp when he was 12-years-old.

 Early life

-Kanamine was born in Hollywood, California, on August 29, 1929.
+On August 29, 1929, Kanamine was born in Hollywood, California.
 His parents were Japanese-American immigrants and he had a younger sister.
 In 1942, at age 12, Kanamine and his family were incarcerated in an internment camp in Jerome, Arkansas following the signing of Executive Order 9066.
 After their release, the family moved to Nebraska.
-He attended the University of Nebraska, where he studied criminal psychology; he later enrolled in the university's College of Law, graduating in 1954.
+He attended the University of Nebraska, where he studied criminal psychology.
+He later enrolled in the university's College of Law, graduating in 1954.
+Following his graduation, he realized that he did not want to be an attorney and later joined the U.S. military.
 That year, he married Mary Stuben, a fellow graduate.
 Due to Nebraska state laws restricting interracial marriages, the couple wed in Council Bluffs, Iowa.